amandipd/RAG-Research-Paper-Analysis-Tool/README.md

 What gaps in literature does this paper address?*

 ### Tech Stack & Frameworks
-Python, LangChain, Gemini API, FAISS
+Python, LangChain, MistralAI API, FAISS